 Dance Institute of Washington is organized into divisions that guarantee a progressive learning experience as students develop through our program.

-Note: All young dancers must be potty trained in order to participate in our Early Division.
+Note: All young dancers must be potty-trained in order to participate in our Early Division.

 Our Upper Division caters to High Schoolers, ages 14-18.
 They are separated into 2 levels: Upper Division I and Upper Division II.
-This division is focused on preparing our students for their exit from High School and their entrance into a career.
+This division is focused on preparing our students for their exit from High School and their entrance into college careers.
 Whether they hope to matriculate in higher education, join a professional dance company, and/or get an agent, our Upper Division curriculum prepares them for it.

-Upon graduation from the Dance Institute of Washington, our students will be smart dancers that prioritize long-term health and wellness.
+Upon graduation from the Dance Institute of Washington, our students will be smart dancers who prioritize long-term health and wellness.
 Our graduates will also have a mastery of technique that embodies an iconic performance quality – captivating everyone who watches them dance.

 Input your search keywords and press Enter.